-Company: AREX Markets · Role: Product Design Lead · Date: 2021
+Company: AREX Markets · Role: Lead Product Designer · Date: 2021

 As the fintech startup AREX prepared to expand its SME invoice financing platform into the UK and Spain, its primary tool for accounting partners became a critical business risk.
 The Partner Portal was outdated, uncompetitive, and difficult to use, blocking this essential growth.

-My mission was twofold: redesign the portal for a best-in-class user experience, and use this project to build the company’s foundational Design System.
+My mission was twofold: to redesign the portal for a top-tier user experience and to use this project to build the company’s foundational Design System.

 How might we redesign the portal experience so that our busy partners can manage their client leads efficiently and with total confidence?

-User Personas: In collaboration with the Product Manager, and based on internal data and sales calls, I defined the User Persona of "Mikko," a partner with limited tech skills who constantly relied on our Operations team, and "Leena," an efficient partner who appreciated that the tool didn't create extra work for her.
-My goal was to empower users like Mikko with full autonomy while ensuring the experience remained frictionless for users like Leena.
+User Personas: based on internal data and sales and operations calls, I defined two Personas: "Mikko," and "Leena".
+The first one was a partner with limited tech skills who constantly relied on our Operations team, and "Leena," an efficient partner who appreciated that the tool didn't create extra work for her.

-I conducted a series of interviews that uncovered specific pain points:
+I conducted a series of interviews with our partners that uncovered specific pain points:

 Heuristic Analysis: My evaluation of the old interface revealed critical usability issues.
-For example, forms created user frustration by not indicating which fields were required, while ambiguous status icons, which only differed by color, were difficult for users to recognize and remember.
+Forms created user frustration by not indicating which fields were required, while ambiguous status icons, which only differed by color, were difficult for users to recognize and remember.

-This HMW question focused our efforts and, in collaboration with the Product Manager, led us to define the fundamental user stories for the MVP:
+I collaborated with the Product Manager to define the fundamental user stories for the MVP:

 As a partner, I want to create a new lead in the system so I can manage and track its progress in an organized manner.